 [6] We therefore conclude that the district court erred by failing to grant Doss's motion for acquittal of Count 8.
 In reviewing claims of sufficiency of the evidence, we review the evidence in the light most favorable to the government to determine "whether any rational trier of fact could have found the essential elements of the crime beyond a reasonable doubt."
 Khatami, 280 F.3d at 910 (emphasis in original) (quotation omitted).
-The evidence at trial established only that Doss appealed to his wife to exercise her marital privilege not to testify against him.6 As Doss's request, without more, was insufficient to establish "corrupt" as opposed to innocent persuasion.
+The evidence at trial established only that Doss appealed to his wife to exercise her marital privilege not to testify against him.
+As Doss's wife, Ford had the legal option not to testify, and thus Doss's request, without more, was insufficient to establish "corrupt" as opposed to innocent persuasion.
 Cf. Arthur Andersen, 544 U.S. at 703-04; id. at 706-07.
 Accordingly, we reverse Doss's conviction as to Count 8.